azadehiranmehr/airbnb_datamodeling_udacity_project/README.md

 All libraries are avilable in Anaconda distribution of Python.
 The code should run using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>

-I will analyse a dataset to see how data analysis can help us to get insights from the data.
-The project uses one of the famous opened datasets in the internet which is AirBnb dataset ([Boston AirBnb](https://www.kaggle.com/airbnb/boston/) and [Seattle AirBnb](https://www.kaggle.com/airbnb/seattle/data) datasets).

-Here, I will try to answer Three questions which are:
+First we need to understanding the business and the data .
+Initial analysis has been performed to see what variables we have in each of the datasets provided from Airbnb in order to create some useful business related questions and insights.
+The raw data will be read in and examined using basic statistical analysis and visualisations.I will analyse a dataset to see how data analysis can help us to get insights from the data.
+The project uses one of the famous opened datasets in the internet which is AirBnb dataset ([Boston AirBnb](https://www.kaggle.com/airbnb/boston/) and [Seattle AirBnb](https://www.kaggle.com/airbnb/seattle/data) datasets).I did data cleansing, data wrangling and data preparation before answering the question or doing data modeling.
+Here, I will try to answer three questions which are:
 ### 1- What is most common property type for rent in each state?
 ### 2-What aspects correlate well to the listing review scores rating?
 ### 3- How can I predict the listings prices in Boston and Seattle?

-In order to answer the questions, CRISP-DM process is followed.
+In order to answer the questions, I will follow the CRISP-DM process which are: Business understanding, Data understanding, Data preparation, Modeling, Evaluation, Deployment.

+I will not apply the last step.

 ## File Descriptions <a name="files"></a>